Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   > [Info] A workflow must contain at least one transition and can contain an unlimited number of transitions.

 3. Click the place, drag it over the place to which you want to connect it and drop it.
-  The places are merged and the new connection is created.
+  The places are merged and the new connection has been created.